 - to invite the fullest cooperation of the citizens of the community and keep them adequately informed of the purposes, value, conditions, and needs of public education in the community

 When the Board meets...

-The Board meets at 7 p.m. the third Tuesday of each month in the auditorium of Licking Heights High School unless otherwise noted.
+Due to COVID-19 the Board generally meets at 7 p.m. the third Tuesday of each month virtually via Zoom unless otherwise noted.
 Board meetings are open to the public and attendees may address the Board according to the Public Participation Policy.
 All meetings are recorded.

 Executive Sessions, Special Meetings and Emergency Meetings